python-poetry/poetry/docs/cli.md

 ```

 {{% note %}}
 Before poetry 1.1 path dependencies were installed in editable mode by default.
-You should always set the `develop` attribute explicit,
+You should always set the `develop` attribute explicitly,
 to make sure the behavior is the same for all poetry versions.
 {{% /note %}}